ilya3a/UnityTest/README.md

 ### if i had more time:
-- obsificat all unnessesary code
+- ossification of all unnecessary code
 - AnalyticsEvent i will hide from the user and just collect values from him and construct the class in SDK

 ## 🚀 How to Run